 We can make restrictions to any changes that could have such an effect to conservation areas.

 A local authority can apply an Article 4(2) direction to a conservation area.
 This restricts such alterations within the defined area.

 The Article 4(2) direction for Northgate conservation area has been made under the Town and Country Planning (General Permitted Development) Order 1995.

 Residents no longer have permitted development rights in the Northgate conservation area.
 This applies to any development that would front a highway.

 Any changes made to the outside of a property now need planning permission approval.

-Fees for all planning applications arising from the implementation of the Article 4(2) direction will not be required with such applications.
+Planning applications arising from the implementation of the Article 4(2) direction will attract a reduced fee of £96.00

-However, fees are required for planning applications where planning permission is required regardless of the Article 4(2) direction and therefore would be required elsewhere outside the Article 4(2) area.
+However, the usual fees are payable for applications where planning permission is required regardless of the Article 4(2) direction.

 Changes that front either a highway, a watercourse or a public open space will need planning permission.